volusion/element/content/how-to/env-setup.md

 Then, enter the email address and password for your Volusion account.

-If you signed up for your Volusion account using your Google account (using Auth0), you can use the "Forgot Password?" link at [volusion.com/login](https://www.volusion.com/login) to set a password for use with the Element CLI.
+If you signed up for your Volusion account using your Google account, you can use the "Forgot Password?" link at [volusion.com/login](https://www.volusion.com/login) to set a password for use with Element CLI.

 ## 7. Get Approved to Develop Blocks